Persistent and Uncontrollable Worrying is a Problem.

 Worrying is a normal part of life.
 Everyone does it to some extent.
 But excessive worrying can have a negative impact on your emotional and physical health.

 Worrying rarely does any good.
-Yet, it’s habitual for some people.
+Yet, it’s habitual for most people.
 Like any habit, it can be changed.
 Here’s how to stop being a worrywart and start enjoying life more.

-Here are a few strategies to hit the pause button on your brooding and move out of your worried headspace.
+There are strategies you can use to hit the pause button on your brooding and move out of your worried headspace.